isomerpages/sndgo-corp/_community/Opportunities & Help for the Community.md

 Sign up for learning sessions or explore the self-learning section at [IMDA's website](https://www.imda.gov.sg/en/seniorsgodigital/learn).

-## People's Association (PA) Senior Academy
+## People's Association (PA) Lifelong Learning Courses

-PA Senior Academy's key mission is to encourage seniors aged 50 years and above to pursue lifelong learning and lead an active lifestyle.
-It does so by providing accessible and affordable senior-friendly courses.
+Life is a journey of constant learning and improvement.
+People's Association offers endless opportunities to pick up new skills and have fun while making new friends.

-As part of the programme, there is a range of popular IT-related courses (conducted in English and Mandarin) to prepare seniors to go digital, and be able to access community activities digitally.
+Improve your skills and develop yourself through the wide array of ‘Lifelong Learning’ courses offered at our CCs.
+Learn about technical know-how, fine tune essential job skills, or pick up a new language!

-Head over to [IMDA's website](https://www.imda.gov.sg) for the list of participating Community Centres (CCs).
+Head over to [People's Association website](https://www.pa.gov.sg/our-programmes/cc-courses/courses/) to find out more.

 ## Tech Connect